mcmtilman/SwiftPuLP/README.md

 ### Variable

-To create a variable use the following initializer
+To create a variable use the following initializer.

         public init?(_ name: String, minimum: Double? = nil, maximum: Double? = nil, domain: Domain = .real)

-where domain is one of:
+Here domain is one of:

 * .real (aka continuous)
 * .integer